How to become a Finance Director: skills, qualifications and salary

 • Obtain references from previous employers that showcase your communication skills and relationship-building expertise, with a particular focus on positive references from business units outside the finance team.
 This will help to demonstrate your affinity for working as part of a multidisciplinary team, which is a key requirement for these roles.

-By taking these steps, you can mark yourself out as a potentially great Finance Director, putting yourself in the best possible position to secure the role you seek and start climbing the career ladder.
+By taking these steps, you can mark yourself out as a potentially great Finance Director candidate, putting yourself in the best possible position to secure the finance job you seek and start climbing the career ladder.

 The benefits of working with a specialist recruiter